 1. Recurrent chest infections from aspiration (food getting into the lungs due to swallowing difficulties)

-2. Under-nutrition and weight loss which is not responding to swallowing and nutrition strategies
+2. Under-nutrition and weight loss which doesn’t respond to swallowing and nutrition strategies

-3. Patient preference – where a patient opts to have a feeding tube before severe problems develop (e.g. where they are finding eating more difficult or are at risk of aspiration or malnutrition)
+3. Patient preference – if a patient opts to install a feeding tube before severe problems develop (e.g. where eating is difficult or they are at risk of aspiration or malnutrition)

 Feeding tubes come in three different varieties:

 - A nasogastric tube goes up the nose and down the throat to the stomach.
 These tubes are typically only used on a temporary basis, for example to provide necessary nutrients while fighting an infection, or while waiting for a more permanent feeding tube.